I use git on an everyday basis—it’s a powerful tool that supports

 a one-liner, but here’s the shell script:

-and give it execute permissions, you’ll be able to
+fiIf you save this as git-tracking and give it execute permissions, you’ll be able to

-run it using git tracking
+run it using git tracking.

 Notice that if a branch is tracking a local branch (i.e. a branch local to this repository)

-instead of a remote branch (i.e. a branch on origin
+instead of a remote branch (i.e. a branch on origin), the name of the remote

-’s representation of the current directory, it makes sense).
+similar to ls’s representation of the current directory, it makes sense).

-itself simply reads from the local config
+itself simply reads from the local config file in the .git directory for the repository.

 Each branch in your repository that has been set to track another branch will have an entry

-that looks something like the following:
+in .git/config that looks something like the following:

-The key points to observe are that this configuration states the local master
+merge = refs/heads/masterThe key points to observe are that this configuration states the local master branch

-, and the branch on it tracks on
+tracks a remote repository called origin, and the branch on it tracks on

-is called master
+origin is called master (thus, origin/master).

 Set Tracking Branches Automatically